Home > Health Library > Sputum Culture

 only a sip of water.

 Tell your doctor

-If you wear dentures, you will need to remove them before
+If you wear dentures, you will need to take them out before

-collecting a sputum sample.
-Then rinse your mouth with water, take a deep
+you collect your sputum sample.
+Then rinse your mouth with water.
+Next, take a deep

 sputum in your lungs before you cough.
 If you still have trouble coughing up a